rhyolight/numenta-web/packages/numenta.com/pages/blog/2019/06/21/icml-2019-numenta-highlights.md

 ---
 author: Lucas Souza
 description: "Numenta Research Staff Member Lucas Souza attended ICML 2019 with VP Research Subutai Ahmad.
-In this blog post, he shares the highlights and key takeaways of this year's conference and relects on the major themes related to our current machine learning research."
+In this blog post, he shares the highlights and key takeaways of this year's conference and reflects on the major themes related to our current machine learning research."
 date: 2019/06/20
 hideImage: true
 dropcap: false